[Updated on February 2, 2022]

 Part 2: Registration

-- By registering online and providing your contact information, you will be responsible for having the exam correctly proctored in your school and transmitting the students’ answers.
+- By registering online and providing your contact information, you will be responsible for ensuring students receive all information regarding the challenge and receive access to the challenge.

 - Please keep in mind that this examination may only be taken by students taking Grade 10 Science or lower.